JacksonBurns/fastprop/paper/paper.md

 The literature best model is the Molecular Hypergraph Neural Network (MHNN) [@mhnn] which specializes in learned representations for optoelectronic properties and also includes Chemprop as a baseline for comparison.
 They used a 70/10/20 random split with three repetitions and final performance reported is the average across those three repetitions.

-As done in the referene study, the MAE for each task is shown in Table \ref{ocelot_results_table}.
+As done in the reference study, the MAE for each task is shown in Table \ref{ocelot_results_table}.
 Meanings for each abbreviation are the same as in the original database publication [@ocelot].
 The geometric mean across all tasks, which accounts for the different scales of the target values better than the arithmetic mean, is also included as a summary statistic.
 Note also that the relative percentage performance difference between fastprop and chemprop (`fast/chem`) and fastprop and MHNN (`fast/MHNN`) are also included.